CatalanCabbage/the-wall/README.md

 -----

 [^1]: The idea that it requires 10,000 hours of concentrated practice in order to possess what is considered a world-class skill in something.
+[^2]: The Mac app does not support auto-update; new versions will have to be downloaded from this page